 With the technology revolution things changed.
 The first CRM software platforms were large, complex and on-premise—which meant they were also expensive, often so much so that smaller businesses couldn’t afford them.
 As a result, only a privileged few businesses could enjoy the transparency and insight that CRMs provided into the sales process.

-As technology evolved, software like Salesforce appeared on the scene, making high-level CRM platforms, and the possibilities they enabled, accessible to businesses of all sizes.
+As sales technology tools evolved, software like Salesforce appeared on the scene, making high-level CRM platforms, and the possibilities they enabled, accessible to businesses of all sizes.
 But despite these advances, CRM platforms all too often remain a repository for data rather than an actively wielded tool.
 That’s because they were built to facilitate management insights and operations—not to help sellers make the sale.

 How to turn a CRM data repository into a tool that helps you win more deals